core-player/vue-core-video-player/docs/en/README.md

 [caniuse-video-format](https://caniuse.com/#search=video%20format) show which browser supports the specify video file.

-### controls
+### Controls

 `controls` is set for player bottom dashboard.

 + String;

-  + 'fixed' means the bottom dashboard is still visible to users. 'auto' means
+  + 'fixed' indicates the bottom dashboard is still visible to users.
-  + 'auto' means the bottom dashboard will hide when there is no interaction between user and player.
+  + 'auto' indicates the bottom dashboard will hide when there is no interaction between user and player.

 + Boolean;
-  + `false` means that player will hide the bottom dashboard
+  + `false` indicates that player will hide the bottom dashboard
-  + `true`  means that player will show the bottom dashboard and work like the `'auto'` value above;
+  + `true`  indicates that player will show the bottom dashboard and work like the `'auto'` value above;

 ### Autoplay